Pension tax changes – overview

 As is the case at present, any unused annual allowance from the three previous tax years will be able to be carried forward and added to the individual’s annual allowance.
 Where this annual allowance is reduced by the taper, the carry forward will be the balance of the tapered amount.

-HM Revenue & Customs provide further guidance on transitional provisions for aligning pension inputs, tapered annual allowance and the definition of “adjusted income” on the HMRC website.
+HM Revenue & Customs provide further guidance on tapered annual allowance and the definitions of “adjusted income” and “threshold income” on the HMRC website.

 Lifetime Allowance – £1,073,100 from 6 April 2020.

 From 6 April 2020, the Lifetime Allowance has been set at £1,073,100 and will remain at this level until April 2026.